The History Of Woolworth’s

 Greensboro

-The concept of the lunch counter inside of Woolworth’s would not only play a role in economic history, but also in the Civic Rights Movement of the 1960s in the United States.
-That role occurred in Greensboro, North Carolina in 1960.
-At the time Woolworth’s had been utilizing a policy of racial segregation in their store’s luncheonettes.
-Horrifically ,like many other places in the South there were “whites only” sections at Woolworth’s lunch counters.
-Four men named David Richmond, Franklin McCain, Ezell A. Blair, Jr., and Joseph McNeil who were also known as the Greensboro Four decided to sit at the whites only section of the Woolworth’s luncheonette in Greensboro.
-The four young African American men would continue to go to the Woolworth luncheonette every day until the store finally agreed to serve them while they sat in the whites only section.
-As each day passed more students would join them until it reached a capacity of 1000 students protesting in the store.
-Their brave actions that were captured by the media fueled a change in Woolworth policy which ended racial segregation in Woolworth Stores.
-It was an important moment in the Civil Rights Movement of the 1960s.
+The concept of the lunch counter inside Woolworth’s would play a role not only in economic history but also in the Civil Rights Movement of the 1960s in the United States.
+That role occurred in Greensboro, North Carolina, in 1960.
+At the time, Woolworth’s had been utilizing a policy of racial segregation in their store’s luncheonettes.
+Horrifically, like many other places in the South, there were “whites only” sections at Woolworth’s lunch counters.
+Four men named David Richmond, Franklin McCain, Ezell A. Blair, Jr., and Joseph McNeil, who were also known as the Greensboro Four, decided to sit at the whites-only section of the Woolworth’s luncheonette in Greensboro.

-The Greensboro Store.
+The Greensboro Store

 Greensboro Woolworth's